aws/aws-lc-rs/aws-lc-rs/README.md

 * `AWS_LC_SYS_PREBUILT_NASM` environment variable is set with a value of `0`

 Be aware that [features are additive](https://doc.rust-lang.org/cargo/reference/features.html#feature-unification);
-by enabling this feature, it is enabled for crates within the same build.
+by enabling this feature, it is enabled for all crates within the same build.

 ## Use of prebuilt NASM objects